 As an enthusiast of history, José is particularly thrilled that his music has been performed in historical instruments, such as the Stradivarius cellos played by maestros Yo-Yo Ma (Davidoff Stradivarius, 1733) and Carlos Prieto (Piatti-Prieto Stradivarius, 1720), and the Stradivarius violins played by maestros James Buswell (Leveque Stradivarius, 1720) and Yury Revich (Princess Aurora Stradivarius, 1709), as well as the Tecchler cello (1714) played by Guy Johnston and the Rugeri cello (1680) played by Benedict Klöckner.

-José’s music has been performed by over 170 orchestras around the world, under the direction of distinguished conductors including Carlos Miguel Prieto, John Andrews (ICF), Francis Kan, Gerard Salonga, Jorge Soto, Erol Erdinç, Nesrin Bayramoğulları, Félix Carrasco, Sergio Buslje, Wayne Toews, Kevin Sütterlin, Andrew Sherwood and Troy Peters, as well as the late maestros Virgilio Valle Pérez, Miguel Bernal Matus and Vladimir Ashkenazy.
+José’s music has been performed by over 170 orchestras around the world, under the direction of distinguished conductors including Carlos Miguel Prieto, John Andrews (ICF), Francis Kan, Gerard Salonga, Jorge Soto, Erol Erdinç, Nesrin Bayramoğulları, Félix Carrasco, Sergio Buslje, Wayne Toews, Kevin Sütterlin, Andrew Sherwood and Troy Peters, as well as the late maestros Virgilio Valle Pérez and Miguel Bernal Matus.
 José considers maestros Wayne Toews, Orlando Cela, Andrew Sherwood and Sergio Buslje his most influential mentors, at a personal and professional level.

 When one of Elizondo's compositions is performed today by the San Jose Symphony at the San Jose America Festival, he'll not only become the youngest living composer to ever have his music played by the orchestra, but he'll also be bolstering the bridge the symphony has been trying to forge with the Latin American community.

-José's music has been performed at some of the world’s most extraordinary venues, including La Fenice Opera Theater (Venice), the Berlin Philharmonic Hall (Berlin), the Alte Oper (Frankfurt), the Southbank Centre Queen Elizabeth Hall (London), Royal Festival Hall (London), the Liverpool Philharmonic Hall (Liverpool), Jordan Hall (Boston), Strathmore Hall (Washington), Muziekgebouw (Amsterdam), Sala Nezahualcóyotl (Mexico), Teatro Colón (Bogotá), Dewan Filharmonik Petronas (Kuala Lumpur), Zhongshan Park Concert Hall (Beijing) and National Center for the Performing Arts (Beijing).
-In 2021, his music will be performed at Carnegie Hall and Berlin Philharmonic Hall.
+José's music has been performed at some of the world’s most extraordinary venues, including La Fenice Opera Theater (Venice), the Berlin Philharmonic Hall (Berlin), the Alte Oper (Frankfurt), the Southbank Centre Queen Elizabeth Hall (London), the Royal Festival Hall (London), the Liverpool Philharmonic Hall (Liverpool), Jordan Hall (Boston), Strathmore Hall (Washington), Muziekgebouw (Amsterdam), Sala Nezahualcóyotl (Mexico), Teatro Colón (Bogotá), Dewan Filharmonik Petronas (Kuala Lumpur), Zhongshan Park Concert Hall (Beijing) and National Center for the Performing Arts (Beijing).